The Red Heart

 Except she does – and he isn’t who she thought he was.
 He has a knack of turning up wherever she is whether in town or out bush and each encounter leaves her feeling scorched.
 Was that any excuse for her to leave his aircraft a pile of crumpled metal?
 She wasn’t expecting his reaction.

 Our dinner the other night prompted me to buy The Red Heart.
 I am really enjoying it (except for the early description of Kathy as being ‘all woman’ under her uniform or something).
 The pilot and flying details are really interesting and give an unexpected dimension to the character and story, and the setting must be a writer’s dream.
 I have only been to Alice Springs one (on a school trip) but I can still remember Anzac Hill Lookout and Kathy’s view took me right back there.
 Looking forward to the rest – don’t tell me.

 ..You have at least one reader for your second book.

 I was drawn to this book initially because I am also a pilot and have been to Alice Springs, though just passing through.
 I loved the descriptions of the country in that area and the technical aspects of flying ran very true for the time in which the novel was set, which must have been in the eighties.

 It was a slow start but I was soon drawn into the story and the characterisation of the people who featured.
-Brandon was very difficult to like initially with his patronising attitude but he gradually became more personable.
-Perhaps there could be a follow up on Brandon and Kathy’s life on the station?
+Alex was very difficult to like initially with his patronising attitude but he gradually became more personable.
+Perhaps there could be a follow up on Alex and Kathy’s life on the station?
 Sarah, Chris and Mark were great supporting characters.
 It finished up being a good read for anyone who likes an authentic story of the Australian outback.